AMWA-TV/is-11/docs/Overview.md

 ## Introduction

 The purpose of AMWA IS-11 is to provide a mechanism by which to configure Sources, Flows and Senders using information from Receivers.
-Receiver provides Receiver Capabilities and exposes its Outputs each of which may hold EDID from its downstream counterpart.
-Sender has Active Constraints, which restrict media formats allowed for sending, and Inputs each of which may have an Effective EDID to present to its upstream media producing unit.
+A Receiver provides Receiver Capabilities and exposes its Outputs, each of which may hold EDID from its downstream counterpart.
+A Sender has Active Constraints, which restrict media formats allowed for sending, and Inputs, each of which may have an Effective EDID to present to its upstream media producing unit.

 The Specification includes: